Relay Leadership

 Anne McCarley

-As Chief Strategy Officer, Anne McCarley is responsible for the institution’s strategy and revenue through the leadership of teams charged with strategic partnerships, innovation, development, policy, marketing and communications.
+As Chief Strategy Officer, Anne McCarley is responsible for the institution’s strategy and revenue through the leadership of teams charged with partnerships, development, government affairs, marketing and communications.
 Before joining Relay, McCarley served in a number of capacities on Teach For America’s national development team, securing over $150 million in philanthropy to support the organization’s growth in scale and impact from 2008-2015.
 She began her career as an associate at the global investment research firm, Morningstar, Inc.

 McCarley earned an M.A. in English from Northwestern University and a B.A. in English from the University of Notre Dame.